joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 tier and application tier.
 This lead to easy mishaps and many null pointers.

 ### Acceptance Testing
+The following is breakdown of our user story progress across Sprints 1- 3.
+These breakdown summaries explain which stories passed their Acceptance Criteria Tests, which stories failed and which stories went untested.
+All Stories that that fail their acceptance criteria tests for a given sprint are put into the preceeding Sprint's backlog, and subsequently worked on.

+User Story Breakdown for Sprint 1:
+-1 User Stories Passed All Tests
+-1 User Story Failed Some Tests (The 'Start a Game' Story) -No User Stories went untested

+User Story Breakdown for Sprint 2:
+-9 User Stories Passed All Tests
+-1 User Story Failed Some Tests (The 'Submit Turn' Story) -No User Stories went untested

+User Story Breakdown for Sprint 3:
+-10 User Stories Passed All Tests
+-No Stories Failed there Acceptance Criteria Tests
+-No Stories went untested

 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage